apache/inlong/README.md

 after compile successfully, you could find distribution file at `inlong-distribution/target`.

 ## Deploy InLong
-InLong integrates a complete component chain for data reporting in big data scenarios, and not support automatic installation of modules now, so we need to choose manually  to install all or some modules according to actual needs.
+InLong integrates a complete component chain for data reporting in big data scenarios, and does not support automatic installation of modules now, so we need to choose manually to install all or some modules according to actual needs.
 Please refer to [Quick Start](https://inlong.apache.org/en-us/docs/quick_start.html) in our project documentation.

-## Contribute InLong
+## Contribute to InLong
 - Report any issue on [Jira](https://issues.apache.org/jira/browse/InLong)
 - Code pull request according to [How to contribute](https://inlong.apache.org/en-us/docs/development/how-to-contribute.html).